 As used in this chapter, the following terms shall have the meanings indicated:

-- DOUBLE POLE
+- DOUBLE WOOD POLE

 - UTILITY POLE

-- WRITTEN NOTIFICATION; WRITTEN NOTICE
+- WRITTEN NOTIFICATION/WRITTEN NOTICE

-- A writing directed to a representative of a public utility, who may be designated by the utility to receive such notice, sent by regular mail, facsimile transmission or electronic mail.
+- A writing directed to a representative of a public utility, who may be designated by the public utility to receive such notice, sent by regular mail, facsimile transmission or electronic mail.

-The provisions of this chapter shall be deemed to supplement applicable state and local laws, ordinances, codes and regulations; and nothing in this chapter shall be deemed to abolish, impair, supersede or replace existing remedies of the Town, county or state or existing requirements of any other applicable state or local laws, ordinances, codes or regulations.
+The provisions of this chapter shall be deemed to supplement applicable state and local laws, ordinances, codes and regulations, and nothing in this chapter shall be deemed to abolish, impair, supersede or replace existing remedies of the Town, county or state or existing requirements of any other applicable state or local laws, ordinances, codes or regulations.
 In case of conflict between any provision of this chapter and any applicable state or local law, ordinance, code or regulation, the more restrictive or stringent provision or requirement shall prevail.